smastrom/react-rating/README.md

 ### Disabled state

-The disabled state (`isDisabled` prop) is always announced by screen readers instead of being completely hidden.
+It is always announced by screen readers instead of being completely hidden.

-### Custom labels
+### Labels

-Check the multiple examples on the [demo website](https://react-rating.onrender.com).
+React Rating ships with default accessible labels computed from your `items` value.
+In order to customize them or to switch to visible ones check the multiple examples on the [demo website](https://react-rating.onrender.com).

 <br />